jconzelm/research/README.md

-This houses links to research and my CV for people who don't have easy or ready access to GoogleDrive where I will store most things.
+This houses pdfs to my research and my CV.